zman51500/Zander_res/README.md

 ## Contents

 - Master's program projects and assignments
-- Undergraduate coursework, papers, and projects
+- Undergraduate coursework, papers, and projects from SJSU are located in the SJSU folder
 - Research materials and code
 - Other relevant academic artifacts